Policies & Services

 - Materials will be loaned to other libraries and museums when conditions for exhibition are favorable to the

-policies of Franklin and Marshall College Libraries.
-Written approval by the College Archivist will be granted
+policies of the Franklin and Marshall College Library.
+Written approval will be granted

 upon the satisfactory demonstration of proper insurance coverage, transportation, and enviromental monitoring.

-Duplicates and materials that do not reflect the subject areas and/or types of materials collected by Archives and
+Duplicates and materials that do not reflect the subject areas and/or types of materials collected by Archives &

 Special Collections may be deaccessioned according to established guidelines, and offered to more appropriate